How Does Nearby Share Work?

-There are several ways to transfer files from Android to Mac that have existed for a long time.
-However, nothing comes close to the seamlessness and ease of use you get with Nearby Share.
+There are several ways to transfer files from Android to Mac.
+However, nothing comes close to the seamlessness and ease of use of Nearby Share.

-There’s no official version of Nearby Share available for Mac as of now.
-However, the extremely talented developer Gregory K has come up with an open-source app called NearDrop that replicates a Nearby Share server on your Mac.
-We will be installing this app on a Mac to demonstrate how you can use Nearby Share.
+There’s no official version of Nearby Share for Mac.
+However, the extremely talented developer Gregory K offers an open-source app called NearDrop that replicates a Nearby Share server on your Mac.

 Setting Up NearDrop

-You’ll most probably encounter an error saying the app can’t be opened since it’s from an unknown source.
-Click on the OK button.
+You may encounter an error saying the app can’t be opened since it’s from an unknown source.
+Click on OK.
 It’s time to circumvent the error using the System Preferences app.

-Step 4: Use the Apple logo in the top-left corner and click on the System Settings option.
+Step 1: Click the Apple logo at the top-left corner and select System Settings.

-Step 6: Scroll down and you should see a message along the lines of ‘Neardrop.app was blocked…’.
-Select the Open Anyway option.
+Step 3: Scroll down, and you should see a message saying ‘Neardrop.app was blocked…’ Select Open Anyway.

-Step 8: You’ll see one last error warning you about a possibly malicious app.
-Click on the Open button.
+Step 5: You’ll see one last error warning you about a possibly malicious app.
+Click on Open.

-Step 9: Once the app opens, permit it to access your network by clicking on Allow.
+Step 6: Once the app opens, permit it to access your network by clicking Allow.

 Well, that’s pretty much it.
-NearDrop will remain open on your Mac and you can verify this by checking whether the Nearby Share icon shows up in the menu bar.
+NearDrop will remain open on your Mac, and you can verify this by checking whether the Nearby Share icon appears in the menu bar.

-If it doesn’t, you just have to double-click on the NearDrop app to open it.
+If it doesn’t, you must double-click on the NearDrop app to open it.

 Sending Files Using Nearby Share

-Now that NearDrop is set up and running, here’s how to send files from your Android phone to your Mac using Nearby Share.
+Now that you have set up NearDrop, here’s how to send files from your Android phone to your Mac using Nearby Share.

 Step 1: Navigate to the file you want to send on your Android phone.
 We’ll be showing the process using an image from the Gallery app.

-Step 2: Press and hold on to the file and select the Share option.
+Step 2: Press and hold on to the file and select Share.

 Step 4: Select your Mac from the list of devices shown.

-Step 5: You will instantly receive a prompt on your Mac about an incoming file.
-Click on it to accept the file(s) and the transfer will take place successfully.
+Step 5: Your Mac will instantly prompt you about an incoming file.
+Click on it to accept the file(s), and the transfer will take place successfully.

 Your received files can be found in the Downloads folder on your Mac.